alipzsh/knowledge-base/sqlInjection.md

 # sqlInjection

-* finding a functionality that at some point interacts with a database; then trying to get it to do other stuff than intended.
+finding a functionality that at some point interacts with a database; then trying to get it to do other stuff than intended.

+# EXAMINE

-send something like `'` to every filed to see if it an error pops.
+* send something like `'` to every filed to see if it an error pops. you might see database error or change in the logic of the query.

-## test for sqli:

-use `'` (indicating the end of the query) to check for anomalies. if the app isn't protected it might trigger database errors or change the logic of the query.

-fuzzing: submitting sqli payloads and monitoring the response. looking for clues that the injected code can be executed.
+* fuzzing: send multiple sqli payloads and  monitor the responses for possible code injections.

-types:
+# types:

-classic:
+## classic:

   * error based: triggers error in the database to collect info `CONVERT((SELECT Password FROM Users WHERE Username="admin"), DATE);`
   * UNION based: concatenate anther query to the web app response.

+## blind:

-blind: can't extract info because the application doesn’t return SQL data or descriptive errors; so send sqli payloads and observe the behaviour.
+can't extract info because the application doesn’t return SQL data or descriptive errors; so send sqli payloads and observe the behaviour.

   * boolean based: injecting test conditions that return either true or false; slowly inferring the structure of the databse.